Documentation related to Akash Network upgrade to version 0.24.0:

 Prior to executing the Helm Upgrade command - inspect

-helm upgrade akash-node akash/akash-node -n akash-services -f akash-node-values.yml
+helm upgrade akash-node akash/akash-node -n akash-services -f akash-node-values.yml3.3 akash-provider Chart

 3.4 akash-hostname-operator Chart